opf/openproject/docs/system-admin-guide/files/README.md

 ## Attachments

-Under [attachments](./attachments) you can manage settings for direct attachments, such as for work packages or wiki pages.
+Under [attachments](./attachments) you can manage settings for direct attachments in work packages.
 You will also find the [virus scanning](./attachments/virus-scanning) settings here.